9 Game-Changing Items to Help You Get a Better Night’s Sleep

 For the first time in what seems like months, you have eight whole hours to devote to sleep.
 But instead of having a much-needed snoozefest, you spend the night fidgeting with your comforter, adjusting the blinds and running to pee.
 We’ve been there.
 Here are nine tools to get you to sleep (and stay asleep) every single night.

 A White Noise Machine

 When you’re trying to fall asleep, the smallest noises become huge distractions, from the buzzing fridge to a passing car.
 The solution?
 Fill the room with white noise and create a calming, womb-like environment.
 This sleek gadget has six soothing sounds (rainstorm, anyone?) and a slot to charge your phone, so win-win.

-Eat one of these sweet bites before bed (just maybe do it before you brush your teeth), and in about 15 minutes, you’ll be lulled into such a calm state, you’ll be out before you finish the next chapter of Today Will Be Different.
+Eat one of these sweet bites before bed (just maybe do it before you brush your teeth), and in about 15 minutes, you’ll be lulled into such a calm state, you’ll be out before you finish the next chapter of your latest page-turner.

 A Really, Really Comfy Pillow